theletterk/intro-to-icu/README.md

 Eric Blake, RT - coolest Respiratory Therapist.
 Ever.

 St. Mary's Medical Center Therapy Staff - for attending, providing feedback, and not falling asleep during the presentation.
 Hope you find the information useful in your practice.

+All the wonderful authors and institutions in my reference list.
+I am growing daily, learning from you all.

 Daniel & Shawn, Therapy Aides - who helped me get internet connection and the setup for the presentation.